How fast are you?

 In golf, handicap is how many strokes over par you would be after a typical 18 hole round.
 The average score among all golfers is around 100, which equates to a handicap of 28.
 But the data for non-handicapped golfers isn’t tracked very well, so let’s abandon that for now (it’s sort of like including the lap times of people who don’t have timers).
 Handicaps are set by the best 10 rounds within the last 20 played.
 A handicap is therefore not your average round, but the average among your better rounds.

 Assuming the distribution of performance in golf and racing are similar, what can we expect from the average racer?
 As shown in the graphic below (from Golf Digest), the average handicap among male golfers is 14.3.
 If you’ve ever golfed, you know that it takes a long time to achieve that level of play, and most people never do.
 So the average handicapped golfer is a pretty good golfer.
-Similarly, the average racer is a pretty good racer, and most people do not attain that level of skill.
+Similarly, the average racer is a pretty good racer.
 Scratch golfers are less than 1% of handicapped golfers but they are still a notch below the professionals.
 So scratch racers should be similarly the top 1% of all club racers.
-That equates them with the aliens in iRacing and tennis players with an NTRP ranking of about 5.5 and above.
+That equates them with tennis players with an NTRP ranking of about 5.5 and above and aliens in virtual racing.

 At one time I was a 4.5 tennis player, but irregular court time and age have set me back to 4.0.
 It took me years to develop a serve I could hit at over 100 mph or kick head-high to the backhand on a second serve.
 Although my groundstrokes, volleys, and serve could be real weapons, I never developed the consistency to become a 5.0 player.
 I always entered tournaments in the A class despite not playing on a tennis team in high school or college because I felt that sandbagging in the B class was beneath me.
 I played enough golf to become a bogey golfer.
 So, better than the average golfer, but not better than those with handicaps.
 It’s not saying much.

-My RDRS is about 4.0.
-Every time I go to the track my lap times improve.
+My RDRS is about 4.0-4.5.
+My lap times are pretty consistent and not really improving much anymore.
 I heel-toe shift well enough but I haven’t learned left-foot braking at all.
 I think my main strength is trail-braking, and I’m pretty good in traffic.
-I don’t have much driving experience on wet tracks though.
+I don’t have much driving experience on wet tracks but when I have done it, I’ve been better than most.
 My lap times generally fall within the same second.
 In the ABC system, I’m at the bottom of the As.
-I can’t determine my actual SPS because I don’t have a Spec-anything in real life, but I have tracked my progress against Spec Miatas and have improved from 86% to 94%.
-In iRacing I’m typically at 98-99% speed and I’m in the fast (under 1:01) category at Lime Rock.
-My iRating puts me ahead of 75-80% of others, which makes me sort of average among hardcore sim racing enthusiasts.
+In virtual racing I’m fast but not an alien.
+My Brands Hatch Indy NA Miata time in Assetto Corsa is 1:00.6.